-Concentrations of credit risk arise from exposures to a single debtor, a group of related debtors or groups of debtors that have similar credit risk characteristics in that they operate in the same geographic region or in similar industries.
+Concentrations of credit risk arise from exposures to a single obligor, a group of related obligors or groups of obligors that have similar credit risk characteristics and operate in the same geographic region or in similar industries.
 The characteristics are similar in that changes in economic or political environments may impact their ability to meet obligations as they come due.

-(2) Includes items such as current income taxes receivable and miscellaneous other assets of the Company (note 11).
+(2) Includes items such as current income taxes receivable and miscellaneous other assets of the Company (note 13).